Nashet/Prosperity-Wars/README.md

 * Agent based simulation with real population units, fabrics, countries
 * Prices determined by supply / demand balance (currently with one market and one currency - gold)
 * No price limits (except 0.001 and 999), allowing realistic inflation
-* Consumer goods ordered by price from cheap to expensive
+* Population consume goods ordered by price from cheap to expensive (making more demand for cheaper goods)
 * Factories can compete for workforce by competitive wages
 * Factories have specified owners like the government or population unit
 * Capitalists can take loans form national bank for business expansion